Enterprise Linux 7

 basic disk partitions, EXT and XFS file

-Add new disks, create and tune file systems,
+Add a new storage device, create a file

 Logical volume concepts, Create and manage